vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 ```
 ### Luminosity

-Only this data has been added on the channel 12 with the original RAK7204 payload.
+Only this data has been added to the channel 12 with the original RAK7204 payload.

 - Data Channel : **12**
 - Data Type : **65**